-- All grass, brush, and leaves will be collected weekly, on your regular trash day, in either paper bags, containers (labeled as vegetative waste) or brush tied in bundles beginning the last week of March and ending the third week of December.
+- All grass, brush, and leaves will be collected weekly, on your regular trash day, in either paper bags or containers (labeled as vegetative waste).
+Brush must tied in bundles and collected beginning the last week of March and ending the third week of December.

 - Free Bulky Service - One bulky item will be taken in lieu of two cans of trash.
-Bulky items include items such as furniture and other non-metal household items.
+Bulky items consist of furniture and other non-metal household items.
 This does not include any type of construction debris.
 Construction debris can be disposed of through a private hauler or through the Morris County Transfer Station who can be reached at 973-347-8106.

 Flatten all boxes.
 Stack them into one re-useable container or into another cardboard box.
 Only recycle parts of the pizza box that is not soiled.
 The rest is trash.
 Below is a list of some recyclable paper products.
 Material should be placed curbside in a container that is clearly marked.
 No recyclable item is acceptable in plastic bags except for shredded paper.

-Comingle Containers (bottles, cans, plastics)-Comingle items placed in plastic bags will not be collected!
+Comingle items placed in plastic bags will not be collected!

 Comingle items consist of the following and are to be placed curbside in a container that is clearly marked.

-No plastic cups, plastic bags or plastic calm shell food containers should be placed in with comingle collection.
+No plastic cups, plastic bags or plastic clam shell food containers should be placed in with comingle collection.

 - Aluminum and metal cans